Logging

 Feed traffic: logs all messages received from the AMQP broker.
 This can produce a lot of log entries so the users are encouraged to decrease the level once in production

-Traffic failure: Logs the messages which could not be dispatched to the user.
+Traffic failure: Logs the messages that could not be dispatched to the user.

 Last updated